reiddfarmer/clustertracker_va/README.md

 ```
 * You will need what we're calling a "lexicon" file to ensure compatibility between region names- this is an unheaded csv containing in the first column the base name of each region to be used by the map, and comma separated after that, each other name for that region across your other files.
 An example is provided under [example/data/state_lexicon.txt](https://github.com/pathogen-genomics/introduction-website/blob/cdph/example/data/state_lexicon.txt).

 **Additional Considerations:** Our web site takes advantage of the ability of the [Taxonium](https://taxonium.org/) phylogenetic tree visualization tool to display data hosted from any publicly available web location.
-Currently, to view clusters in Taxonium using the link on the website table requires you to put the final output protobuf file (cview.pb) in a publicly available web location.
-You can work around this by uploading the cview.pb / cluster_taxonium.pb that is output by the pipeline directly to Taxonium, then search for your cluster of interest from the website table using the search box on the resulting display.
+Currently, to view clusters in Taxonium using the link on the website table requires you to put the final output file (cview.jsonl.gz) in a publicly available web location.
+You can work around this by uploading the cview.jsonl.gz file that is output by the pipeline directly to Taxonium, then search for your cluster of interest from the website table using the search box on the resulting display.

 **General Steps**